mike-seger/my-cde-apps/README.md

 **cde/creat.sh**: Add your application call prefixed with "cde "

 The generated cde.tgz can be unpacked to any linux.
-The applications will run without any additional dependency requrements.
+The applications will run without any additional dependency requirements.

 ## Links
 Other people have provided sets of tools for various platforms,